What is retroactive jealousy? Five tips to ease insecurities

 What is retroactive jealousy?

-• Chronic suspicion and eroded trust
+• Constant suspicion and fading trust

-• Distressing intrusive thoughts about your partner’s past connections
+• Upsetting thoughts about your partner’s past

-What causes retroactive jealousy?
+What triggers retroactive jealousy?

 2. Communication: Everyone experiences jealousy from time to time.
 When you notice those feelings arising, practice discussing them with your partner without blaming them or making accusations.
 Let them know how you’re feeling and ask for what you need to feel more secure.

 3. Cognitive reframing: One of the most challenging things about retroactive jealousy is that it is an unfounded experience.
-So when you find yourself fixating on your partner’s past, try challenging those irrational beliefs.
-Ask yourself if your suspicions are grounded in reality and look for ways to see the situation from a more constructive and realistic perspective..
+So when you find yourself fixating on your partner's past, try challenging those irrational beliefs.
+Ask yourself if your suspicions are grounded in reality and look for ways to see the situation from a more constructive and realistic perspective.

 4. Mindfulness: Mindfulness is all about slowing down enough to notice what’s happening in your mind and body at a given moment, without judgment.
 When you feel triggered, anxious, or jealous, take a moment to slow down and take a few slow, deep breaths.
 Notice your thoughts and give yourself a few moments to process them without judgment.